Bill C-59: Our freedom of association matters

 But the reality is that this is about so much more than sick leave.

+The Harper Government has willfully violated your constitutional rights.
+They have placed themselves above the law, above the Charter and Rights and Freedoms, all so they can keep a political promise to be seen to be balancing the budget.
 It’s illegal.
 It’s immoral.
 And it’s an affront to the professionalism and loyalty of the FI Community.
 In the coming days the ACFO leadership team will evaluate all options and plan the next course of action.
-Options already being assessed by our legal team include:
+Options already being assessed by our legal team include:- A constitutional challenge seeking to void this legislation and to uphold our rights and freedoms;

 - A formal complaint to the International Labour Organization;